Swamy-s-Tech-Skills-Academy/swamy-tech-skills-academy-main/knowledgebase/CodeReviewCategories.md

 > 1. Is the code compliant with any relevant regulations (e.g., GDPR for data privacy)?

-### 12. Testability
+## 12. Testability

+### Unit Tests

-- Unit Tests: Is the code easily testable?
+> 1. Is the code easily testable?
 Are there enough unit tests covering core functionality and edge cases?

+### Mocking and Isolation

-- Mocking and Isolation: Is code modular enough to support mocking of external dependencies during testing?
+> 1. Is code modular enough to support mocking of external dependencies during testing?

+### Code Coverage

-- Code Coverage: Is there sufficient test coverage, and are critical paths covered in tests?
+> 1. Is there sufficient test coverage, and are critical paths covered in tests?

 ### 13. Version Control and Collaboration